MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagscheduleinfofreebusyaway-canonical-property.md

 api_type:
 - COM
 ms.assetid: 7b5d013a-15ac-469a-98c8-3ed1e80f6faf
-description: "Contains the times for which the free/busy status is set to OOF for Outlook 2013 or Outlook 2016."
+description: "Contains the times for which the free status is set to OOF for Outlook 2013 or Outlook 2016."
 ---

 # PidTagScheduleInfoFreeBusyAway Canonical Property